Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 Australian Capital Territory

-The ACT has issued a stay-at-home order for all of greater Sydney, as well as the Blue Mountains, the Central Coast and Wollongong and Shellharbour, effective from 4pm Friday 25 June.
+The ACT has issued a stay-at-home order for all of greater Sydney, as well as the Blue Mountains, the Central Coast and Wollongong and Shellharbour.

-Non-ACT residents who have been in greater Sydney will not be allowed into the ACT except in limited cases where exemptions are granted, and people who are given an exemption will still need to comply with the stay-at-home order.
+Non-ACT residents who have been in greater Sydney in the past 14 days will not be allowed into the ACT except in limited cases where exemptions are granted, and people who are given an exemption will still need to comply with the stay-at-home order.

-Residents arriving back in the ACT who had been in greater Sydney after 4pm Friday 25 June will need to complete an online declaration form, and go direct to where they intend to stay for the stay-at-home period until at least 11.59pm on Friday 2 July.
+Residents arriving back in the ACT who had been in greater Sydney since Monday 21 June will need to complete an online declaration form, and go direct to where they intend to stay for the stay-at-home period until at least 11.59pm on Friday 9 July, or until 14 days have passed since they were last in these areas - whichever is earlier.

-People in the ACT who left Darwin, Palmerston or Litchfield on or after 4pm Sunday 27 June must also comply with the stay-at-home requirements.
+People entering the ACT must complete an online declaration form 24-hours prior to travel if they have, in the past 14 days, been in the greater Darwin area or Alice Springs in the NT; greater Brisbane and southeast Queensland including Townsville and Palm Island; the greater Melbourne area in Victoria; and the Perth and Peel region of WA.

-Anyone arriving from Queensland must check the close contact and casual contact exposure locations (listed here).
+In addition, anyone arriving from any state or territory must check the close contact and casual contact exposure locations (listed here).
 Anyone who has visited a close contact exposure location cannot enter the ACT without an exemption.
 Anyone who has visited a casual contact location must complete a self-declaration form, and isolate until a negative test result.

-Anyone arriving from Victoria must complete a declaration form within 24 hours prior to arriving, and follow the same rules on casual and close contact exposure locations as Queensland.

 Travellers from all other states and jurisdictions can travel freely to the ACT.